Updated July 1, 2023

 How Pull Command works in Docker?

-When we run the pull command from the command line, it first checks locally or on the host for the images and if the image does not exist locally then the Docker daemon connects to the public registry ‘hub.docker.com’ if there is no private registry mentioned in the ‘daemon.json’ file and pulls the Docker image mentioned in the command and if it finds the image locally then it checks for the updates and downloads newer version of the image.
+When running the pull command from the command line, the process begins by checking locally or on the host for the presence of the specified Docker image.
+If the image does not exist locally, the Docker daemon proceeds to connect to the public registry, which is typical ‘hub.docker.com’, unless a private registry is specified in the ‘daemon.json’ file.
+The Docker daemon then initiates the process of pulling the Docker image mentioned in the command.
 It actually matches the digest of the image behind the scene.
-Also, if we don’t mention the tag then it pulls the image with the ‘latest’ tag by default.
+Also, if we don’t mention the tag, it pulls the image with the ‘latest’ tag by default.

-If we are trying to access the registry behind the proxy server then we need to configure the Docker daemon’s proxy settings by setting environment variables on a host using systemd.
+If we are trying to access the registry behind the proxy server, we need to configure the Docker daemon’s proxy settings by setting environment variables on a host using systemd.

 Let’s understand the command with a few examples.